Kxng Crooked

-Dominick Antron Wickliffe (born September 23, 1976), better known by his stage names Crooked I and Kxng Crooked, (stylised as KXNG Crooked and pronounced "King Crooked") is an American rapper from Long Beach, California.
-He is best known as a former member of the hip hop supergroup Slaughterhouse with other members Joe Budden, Joell Ortiz and Royce da 5'9".
-He is CEO of his own record labels, Dynasty Entertainment and C.O.B.
-Digital as well as Senior Vice President of Treacherous Records.
-Before starting his own label, he was also signed to Virgin Records and Death Row Records.
-He is currently one half of the rap duo Crook and Joell with his former Slaughterhouse bandmate, Joell Ortiz.
-Together, they released three studio albums.
+Dominick Antron Wickliffe (born September 23, 1976), better known by his stage name Kxng Crooked, (stylised as KXNG Crooked and pronounced "King Crooked"; formerly Crooked I) is an American rapper from Long Beach, California.
+He formed the hip hop supergroup Slaughterhouse with fellow rappers Joe Budden, Joell Ortiz and Royce da 5'9" in 2008, with whom he released two studio albums — Slaughterhouse (2009) and Welcome to: Our House (2012) — before disbanding in 2018.
+The latter was released by Eminem's Shady Records, an imprint of Interscope Records, although Wickliffe's solo albums have been released independently.

+He founded the record labels Dynasty Entertainment and C.O.B.
+Digital, and is Senior Vice President of Treacherous Records.
+Prior, he signed with Virgin Records and Death Row Records, but released no projects with both labels.
+In 2022, he formed the rap duo Crook and Joell with former Slaughterhouse bandmate Ortiz; they have released three studio albums.

 Career

-Virgin Records Era
+Virgin Records era

-Around the age of seventeen, Crooked I started an independent record company called Muscle Records with professional football players also from Long Beach, Chucky Miller and Leonard Russell.
+Around the age of seventeen, Crooked I started an independent record company called Muscle Records with professional football players Chucky Miller and Leonard Russell, also from Long beach.
 It's not known how many songs were recorded, and the music recorded during this period still remains unreleased.
 This is when he caught the attention of Noo Trybe/Virgin Records, and landed his first record deal in 1995.

 Crooked I originally got his start appearing on compilations released by Big C-Style's record label, 19th Street Records, such as 19th Street LBC Compilation and Straight Outta Cali.
-He also appeared on the soundtracks to movies such as Ride and Caught Up, where he collaborated with Snoop Doggy Dogg, Tha Eastsidaz, and The Luniz.
-At the time, Crooked I was still signed under Noo Trybe/Virgin Records, who handled distribution for 19th Street Records.
-Business was going well, but for unknown reasons, Virgin Records decided to get rid of their urban division, otherwise known as Noo Trybe, and Crooked I was out of a record deal.
+He also appeared on the soundtracks of movies such as Ride and Caught Up, where he collaborated with Snoop Doggy Dogg, Tha Eastsidaz, and The Luniz.
+At the time, Crooked I was still signed to Noo Trybe/Virgin Records, which handled distribution for 19th Street Records.
+Business was going well, but for unknown reasons, Virgin Records decided to get rid of its urban division, and Crooked I was out of a record deal.

 Wickliffe was later contacted by Big C-Style and Daz Dillinger to form DPG Records, which was originally going to be a sub-label under Death Row Records at the time.
 Crooked was going to be 20% owner of the label, and the first act released as well.
 Daz left Death Row Records to run DPG Records independently, but rather than go with Daz, Crooked was trying to figure out his options.

 Crooked I also had talks of signing to Dr. Dre's Aftermath imprint, but Dre wanted to release Chronic 2001 and Eminem's Marshall Mathers LP before releasing Crooked.
 He also had talks with other major record labels who wanted to sign him, but they too were waiting for Dr. Dre's Chronic 2001 album to be released before they would consider signing another West Coast MC.
 It was around this time that Crooked I re-negotiated the original deal he had with DPG Records/Death Row Records as a solo artist deal with just Death Row Records.